SSI BENEFITS – WHAT YOU NEED TO KNOW

 CAN YOU WORK AND GET SSI BENEFITS?

 To receive SSI payments, your medical condition must be serious enough to prevent you from working for 12 months or longer.
 Or, your medical condition must be expected to result in death.
 SSA defines work as being unable to perform “substantial gainful activity” or SGA.
-You can learn more information about SGA.
+You can learn information about SGA.

-For 2022, the SGA level is defined as earning $1,350 a month from a job.
-For 2024, SGA level is $1550.
+For 2024, the SGA level is defined as earning $1,550 a month from a job.
 This means, in 2024, that if you earn under $1,550 a month in gross pay, then you are not “working.”

 For people who are blind, the SGA amount is higher.
 For example, in 2024 the SGA amount for those who are blind is $2,590 per month.
 However, the amount of money the SSA counts as earnings is not the amount of your take home pay.
-Instead, it is your gross pay, before taxes.
+Instead, it is your gross pay.
+Gross pay means before taxes.

 WHAT ARE THE MEDICAL REQUIREMENTS FOR SSI BENEFITS?

 Obviously, many people have a combination of both mental and physical conditions.
 The bottom line is this, whatever physical or mental condition you have, it must prevent you from working.
 SSI benefits are for those who are not able to work at any job in the national economy.
 When you win SSI benefits, you also receive Medicaid benefits.
 Medicaid is a form of health insurance.
-Learn more information about Medicaid benefits.
+Learn information about Medicaid benefits.

 WHAT ARE THE FINANCIAL LIMITS FOR SSI BENEFITS?